Cunk on Earth

 Cunk on Earth is a British mockumentary television series produced by Charlie Brooker for the BBC and Netflix.
 The series stars Diane Morgan as Philomena Cunk, an ill-informed investigative reporter, a character who previously starred on Charlie Brooker's Weekly Wipe and Cunk on Britain.
-The series was acclaimed by critics, with many praising Morgan's deadpan delivery.
-It premiered in the United Kingdom on BBC Two on 20 September 2022, and was released in the United States on Netflix on 31 January 2023.
+The series premiered in the United Kingdom on BBC Two on 20 September 2022, and was released internationally on Netflix on 31 January 2023.

-For her performance in the series, Morgan was nominated for the British Academy Television Award for Best Female Comedy Performance.
+It was acclaimed by critics, with many praising Morgan's deadpan delivery.
+For her performance in the series, she was nominated for the British Academy Television Award for Best Female Comedy Performance.

 Premise

 Philomena Cunk (/,fIl@'mi:n@ 'kVNk/; Diane Morgan) travels around the world, interviewing (real-world) experts such as Paul Bahn, Martin Kemp, Nigel Spivey, and Shirley Thompson about world history.
-The series introduces subjects such as the development of agriculture and early civilization, the rise of Christianity and Islam, the Renaissance, the Industrial Revolution, the First and Second World Wars, the Cold War and the Space Race.
-With an eye to the future, Cunk concludes the series with a speculative comment on the possibility of artificial intelligence takeover.
+The series introduces subjects such as the development of agriculture and early civilisation, the rise of Christianity and Islam, the Renaissance, the Industrial Revolution, the First and Second World Wars, the Cold War, and the Space Race.
+Cunk concludes the series with a speculative comment on the possibility of artificial intelligence takeover.